jzerbe/jzerbe.github.com/_posts/2012-08-24-spring-mvc-3-enable-cross-origin-resource-sharing.md

 In my case I want CORS to always work for any HTTP end-points, so I created a __CorsCommon__ class that I extend all my other controllers from.
-NOTE: In my experience, one cannot just use "*" for _Access-Control-Allow-Headers_, so if your CORS request is going to be using any additional headers, be sure to list them where "my-cool-header" is. jQuery likes to use the "x-requested-with" header.
+NOTE: In my experience, one cannot just use `"*"` for `Access-Control-Allow-Headers`, so if your CORS request is going to be using any additional headers, be sure to list them where `my-cool-header` is. jQuery likes to use the `x-requested-with` header.

     public class CorsCommon {